 “School served as an escape for me, from my violently unstable home life.
 It is where I felt as if I had control and where I could thrive.
 An education is something that once received by a person, it cannot be taken away.
 And for many like myself, it is the only opportunity I will get to break the cycle of poverty and homelessness, to which I belong.” – Sarah Robbins

 In Kentucky, Representatives David Meade (R) and Joni Jenkins (D) presented HB 378 to the House Education Committee on March 5.
 Two McKinney-Vento Liaisons from Paducah Public Schools and Erlanger/Elsmere School District also attended the hearing to testify.
 With support from SchoolHouse Connection and the Children’s Alliance, the bill passed out of the committee on consent.
 Next stop: the Senate!

-The topics of the twelve bills SHC currently is working on include:
+The topics of the seventeen bills SHC currently is working on include:

 - Promoting higher education completion (liaisons, housing, tuition waiver).